RockyTheDawg/Rocky-Digital-Media/README.md

 ### See you at the next con!

+> © Rocky Digital Media.
+All rights reserved.

-> This site is not for sale, ownership transfer, or trade.
-Please report unauthorized copies or infringement to GitHub.
+This website and its original content are not offered for sale, ownership transfer, or trade.
+Unauthorized copying, reproduction, or infringement may be reported through the appropriate platform or service.